dom-schulz/my-zsh/README.md

 ### Prerequisites

-- ZSH must be installed on your system
 - Git for cloning the repository
+- ZSH will be automatically installed by the setup script if not present

 ### Installation